GUIDE 2024

 Asian Representation

 More than fifty percent of working Asians in the U.S. have executive positions.
-Federal workforce studies have found that 54 percent of employed Asian Americans work in management, and other related executive occupations compared to 41 percent of employed White Americans, 31 percent of employed Black Americans, and 22 percent of employed Hispanic Americans.
-In addition, management, professional, and other related executive occupations rank as the highest paying occupational category in the United States.
+Federal workforce studies have found that 54 percent of employed Asian Americans work in management and related executive occupations, compared to 41 percent of employed White Americans, 31 percent of employed Black Americans, and 22 percent of employed Hispanic Americans.
+In addition, management, professional, and related executive occupations rank as the highest-paying occupational category in the United States.

 Color Discrimination

 White candidates are 2.1 percent more likely to receive an interview callback than black candidates.
-Researchers sent 83,000 applications to Fortune 500 companies and found that distinctively black-sounding names got fewer calls than candidates with white names and the same application information.
+Researchers sent 83,000 applications to Fortune 500 companies and found that candidates with black-sounding names received fewer calls than candidates with white names and the same application information.

 Pay Disparity

-Studies have found that the median weekly salary sat at $680 for Hispanics, 694 dollars for Blacks, 916 dollars for Whites, and 1,095 dollars for Asians.
+Studies have found that the median weekly salary for Hispanics is $680; for Blacks, it is $694; for Whites, it is $916; and for Asians, it is $1,095.
 In addition, according to Mercer, a human resources consulting company, 64 percent of corporate workers in entry-level positions are white.
 Meanwhile, white individuals represent 85 percent of corporate executive positions.

 Workplace Discrimination